Arvinth-Krishna/amritalinks/README.md

 ## Contains
 1)Links to Intranet, AUMS, CMS, IDE

-2)Student Timtable
+2)Timtable Fetcher

 3)Book Drive -> This drive contains all sort of ENGINEERING BOOKS https://drive.google.com/drive/folders/1eBCasKLM3ONvkatRtUnSLR9nIwONO8ww?usp=sharing

-4)Academic NOTES & PPT
+4)Academic NOTES & PPT -> This helps students to share the course materials and their notes

 5)And we also check out Academic circulars and Exam Schedule